acromusashi/storm-installer/README.md

 ```

 So, Storm-UI Component summary screen's port link is distabled.
-If you want use port link, execute below command and modify log setting.
+If you want to use port link, execute below command and modify log setting.
 ```
 # vi /opt/storm/logback/cluster.xml
 ```